ashish0kumar/College-website/README.md

 # College-website
-A multi page college website built using html, css and javascipt.
+College website frontend built using html, css and javascript